timKraeuter/BPMN-Analyzer/README.md

 The project **server** contains the webservices used by the generation-ui for BPMN rule generation and model-checking.

 ## BPMN generation
-A demo version of the tool is also hosted [here](https://bpmn-analyzer.herokuapp.com/).
+A demo version of the tool is hosted [here](https://bpmn-analyzer.herokuapp.com/).

 [![Tool screenshot](./documentation/impl.png)](https://bpmn-analyzer.herokuapp.com/)